-Kellogg Community College preceptors program occurs in the last course in the nursing program, called, The Transition course (NURS 286).
+Kellogg Community College preceptors program occurs in the last course in the nursing program, called, Transition to Practice (NURS 286).
 This preceptorship helps students make the transition into practice as a registered nurse.
 The following requirement for the preceptor program is outlined below and in accordance with the Michigan Board of Nursing Board Rules: